umputun/spot/README.md

 Targets are used to define the remote hosts to execute the tasks on.
 Targets can be defined in the playbook file or passed as a command-line argument.
 The following target types are supported:

 - `hosts`: a list of destination host names or IP addresses, with optional port and username, to execute the tasks on.
-Example: `hosts: [{host: "h1.example.com", user: test}, {host: "h2.example.com", "port": 2222}]`.
+Example: `hosts: [{host: "h1.example.com", user: "test", name: "h1}, {host: "h2.example.com", "port": 2222}]`.
 If no user is specified, the user defined in the top section of the playbook file (or override) will be used.
 If no port is specified, port 22 will be used.
-- `inventory_file`: a path to the inventory file to use and groups to use.
-Example: `inventory_file: {"location": "testdata/inventory", "groups": [{"gr1", "gr2"}] }`.
-If `groups` not defined all the groups will be used.
-The [inventory file](#inventory-file-format) contains a list of host names or IP addresses, one per line with optional `[group]` values.
+- `groups`: a list of groups from inventory to use.
+Example: `groups: ["dev", "staging"}`.
+Special group `all` combines all the groups.
+The [inventory file](#inventory-file-format) contains a list of hosts and groups with hosts.
-- `inventory_url`: a URL to the inventory file to use.
-Example: `inventory_url: {"location": "http://localhost:8080/inventory"}`.
-The response contains a list of host names or IP addresses, one per line.
-The same support for groups as for `inventory_file` is available.

 Targets contains environments each of which represents a set of hosts, for example: